sferenchak/PracticalJavaScript/README.md

 * It should have an addTodo method
 * It should have a changeTodo method
 * It should have a deleteTodo method

+## V4 Requirements
+* todoList.addTodo should add objects
+* todoList.changeTodo should change the todoText property
+* todoList.toggleCompleted should change the completed property